JohnLih/angular2-tutorial-app/README.md

 Displaying date in readable format and filtering projects by name.
 This covers below angular 2 concepts:
 - Built-in pipes
 - How to create custom filter pipe

+## Step 5
+Converting filter textbox to material design text field and showing client details in popover.
+This covers below angular 2 concepts:
+- How to create custom attribute directives
+- Usage of third party library, like jquery, in directive